-PROMPTS CLIENT SCORE: \To avoid re-traumatizing the individual, ask selected NOTES approved questions as written.
+PROMPTS CLIENT SCORE: To avoid re-traumatizing the individual, ask selected approved questions as written.
 Do not probe for details of the trauma/abuse.
-This section is entirely self-reported. \Because this section is self-reported, if there are more than one parent present, they should each be asked individually. • "I don't need you to go into any details, but has there been any point in your life where you experienced emotional, physical, sexual or psychological abuse?" • "Are you currently or have you ever received professional assistance to address that abuse?" • "Does the experience of abuse or trauma impact your day to day living in any way?" • "Does the experience of abuse or trauma impact your ability to hold down a job, maintain housing or engage in meaningful relationships with friends or family?" • "Have you ever found yourself feeling or acting in a certain way that you think is caused by a history of abuse or trauma?" • "Have you ever become homeless as a direct result of experiencing abuse or trauma?"
+This section is entirely self-reported.
+NOTES Because this section is self-reported, if there are more than one parent present, they should each be asked individually.
+"I don't need you to go into any details, but has there been any point in your life where you experienced emotional, physical, sexual or psychological abuse?"
+"Are you currently or have you ever received professional assistance to address that abuse?"
+"Does the experience of abuse or trauma impact your day to day living in any way?"
+"Does the experience of abuse or trauma impact your ability to hold down a job, maintain housing or engage in meaningful relationships with friends or family?"
+"Have you ever found yourself feeling or acting in a certain way that you think is caused by a history of abuse or trauma?"

-SCORING 4 ☐ A reported experience of abuse or trauma, believed to be a direct cause of their homelessness ☐ The experience of abuse or trauma is not believed to be a direct cause of homelessness, but abuse or trauma (experienced before, during, or after homelessness) is impacting da functioning and/or ability to get out of homelessness 2 Any of the following: □ A reported experience of abuse or trauma, but is not believed to impact daily functioning and/or ability to get out of homelessness □ Engaged in therapeutic attempts at recovery, but does not consider self to be recovered 1 ☐ A reported experience of abuse or trauma, and considers self to be recovered 0 □ No reported experience of abuse or trauma
+- 4 □ A reported experience of abuse or trauma, believed to be a direct cause of their homelessness - The experience of abuse or trauma is not believed to be a direct cause of homelessness, but abuse or trauma (experienced before, during, or after homelessness) is impacting daily functioning and/or ability to get out of homelessness

+- 2 A reported experience of abuse or trauma, but is not believed to impact daily functioning and/or ability to get out of homelessness - □ Engaged in therapeutic attempts at recovery, but does not consider self to be recovered - 1 A reported experience of abuse or trauma, and considers self to be recovered - 0 □ No reported experience of abuse or trauma